November 7th - Pomona, California -

 blur in the pictures, but with animals and men moving so quickly and my little camera on the longest zoom I did my very best to capture as many moments as I

 could.
-The Steer Wrestling (above) this is where the cowboy starts out on his horse, chases down the steer, leaps off of his horse onto the steer and then does
+The Steer Wrestling (above) is where the cowboy starts out on his horse, chases down the steer, leaps off of his horse onto the steer and then does his

-his very darndest to wrestle that steer to the ground pretty much by twisting the steer's horns.
-Yes most of the time the cowboy does win, but every so often
+very darndest to wrestle that steer to the ground pretty much by twisting the steer's horns.
+Yes, most of the time the cowboy does win, but every so often there

-there is a quick moving steer that gets away from the cowboy.
-Even if the steer doesn't get away, the cowboy can still loose if it takes him too long to pin the
+is a quick moving steer that gets away from the cowboy.
+Even if the steer doesn't get away, the cowboy can still loose if it takes him too long to pin the steer

 Wilbur and Orville Wright's plane 'Flyer'